 Climate intersects with society across a wide range of sectors, including agriculture, water resources, air quality, energy, and human health.
-Applied climatology is interdisciplinary in nature, involving the application of climatic data and techniques to solve a wide range of environmental problems.
-In this projects-based course, we apply data and techniques to understand how climate impacts environmental and social systems.
+Applied climatology is interdisciplinary in nature, involving the application of climate data and techniques to solve a wide range of environmental problems.
+In this projects-based course, we will apply data and techniques to understand how climate impacts environmental and social systems.
 The course is designed around three modules, which are tied to recent climate events.

 GEOG 416 is a designated Research Intensive Course and meets one of the criteria of the Carolina Research Scholars Program (http://our.unc.edu/students/crsp).
 Research-intensive courses are defined as classes in which over half of course time is devoted to students conducting original research and presenting research conclusions.